 - Drivers or passenger assistants should not work if they meet any of the following criteria:

 - They are self-isolating as a result of coronavirus symptoms or sharing a household or support bubble with somebody with symptoms

 - They have been advised by the NHS test and trace service to self-isolate

-This information also applies to special school transport and children's social care transport.
+This information also applies to SEND school transport and children's social care transport.

 Public bus services carrying school children on certain journeys

-These services will be treated in the same way as dedicated school transport and therefore the principals above should apply to these journeys.
+These services will be treated in the same way as dedicated school transport and therefore the principles above should apply to these journeys.

 Public bus services which carry both school children and members of the public

 Where there is likely to be too many students and other passengers on a route to maintain appropriate social distancing, we will look at this on a case by case basis.